High-entropy alloy: Mechanical

 Bala et al. studied the effects of high-temperature exposure on the microstructure and mechanical properties of the Al5Ti5Co35Ni35Fe20 high-entropy alloy.
-After hot rolling and air-quenching, the alloy was exposed to a temperature range of 650-900 °C for 7 days.
+After hot rolling and air-quenching, the alloy was exposed to a temperature range of 650–900 °C for 7 days.
 The air-quenching caused γ′ precipitation distributed uniformly throughout the microstructure.
 The high-temperature exposure resulted in growth of the γ′ particles and at temperatures higher than 700 °C, additional precipitation of γ′ was observed.
 The highest mechanical properties were obtained after exposure to 650 °C with a yield strength of 1050 MPa and an ultimate tensile yield strength of 1370 MPa.
 Increasing the temperature further decreased the mechanical properties.

-Liu et al. studied a series of quaternary non-equimolar high-entropy alloys AlxCo15xCr15xNi70−x with x ranging from 0 to 35%.
+Liu et al. studied a series of quaternary non-equimolar high-entropy alloys AlxCr15xCo15xNi70−x with x ranging from 0 to 35%.
 The lattice structure transitioned from FCC to BCC as Al content increased and with Al content in the range of 12.5 to 19.3 at%, the γ′ phase formed and strengthened the alloy at both room and elevated temperatures.
 With Al content at 19.3 at%, a lamellar eutectic structure formed composed of γ′ and B2 phases.
-Due to high γ′ phase fraction of 70 vol%, the alloy had a compressive yield strength of 925 MPa and fracture strain of 29% at room temperature and high yield strength at high temperatures as well with values of 789, 546, and 129 MPa at the temperatures of 973, 1123, and 1273K.
+Due to high γ′ phase fraction of 70 vol%, the alloy had a compressive yield strength of 925 MPa and fracture strain of 29% at room temperature and high yield strength at high temperatures as well with values of 789, 546, and 129 MPa at the temperatures of 973, 1123, and 1273 K.

 In general, refractory high-entropy alloys have exceptional strength at elevated temperatures but are brittle at room temperature.
-The HfNbTaTiZr alloy is an exception with plasticity of over 50% at room temperature.
+The TiZrNbHfTa alloy is an exception, with plasticity of over 50% at room temperature.
 However, its strength at high temperature is insufficient.
-With the aim of increasing high temperature strength Chien-Chuang et al. modified the composition of HfNbTaTiZr, and studied the mechanical properties of the refractory high-entropy alloys: HfMoTaTiZr and HfMoNbTaTiZr.
+With the aim of increasing high temperature strength, Chien-Chuang et al. modified the composition of TiZrNbHfTa and studied the mechanical properties of the refractory high-entropy alloys TiZrMoHfTa and TiZrNbMoHfTa.
 Both alloys have simple BCC structure.
-Their experiments showed that the yield strength of HfMoNbTaTiZr had a yield strength 6 times greater than HfNbTaTiZr at 1200 °C with a fracture strain of 12% retained in the alloy at room temperature.
+Their experiments showed that the yield strength of TiZrNbMoHfTa had a yield strength 6 times greater than TiZrMoHfTa at 1200 °C with a fracture strain of 12% retained in the alloy at room temperature.

+The use of precipitant strengthening in multi-phase HEAs could provide the higher strength, thermal stability and oxidation resistance required for high temperature applications.
+For example, using computational methods CoCrFeNiAlTi with up to 20% aluminum and titanium will precipitate γ’ precipitates such as Ni3Al, but keeping the Al/Ti ratio within 0.8-3 will prevent brittle precipitants such as NiAl, Ni2AlTi, or Ni3Ti from forming.
+Along similar lines balancing Fe, Cr, and Co compositions can prevent the specific, brittle σ phase (which is a type of Frank-Kasper/TCP phase) from forming.